couchbase/kv_engine/docs/HiFi_MFU_eviction_policy.md

 similar to a unsigned 16-bit counter, which has a maximum value of 65,536, however only requires 8-bits of storage.

+## Eviction Strategies

+We support two eviction strategies for the HiFi policy -- learning_age_and_mfu and upfront_mfu_only.

+### Learning Age and MFU-based eviction strategy

-### Default Value
+#### Default MFU Value

 An item is initially created with a *initialFreqCount* which is set to a default of 4.
-This ensures that the item is not an immediate candidate for eviction.
+This ensures that the item is not an immediate candidate for eviction, and leaves space for items that are even colder.

-### Frequency Counter Histogram

-When the item pager task is run, it triggers the paging visitor task which iterates through all the vbucket selecting items for eviction.
+#### Learning-based eviction

+The learning_age_and_mfu strategy approximates the distribution of items which are eligible for eviction by sampling the StoredValues in the HashTable.
+The thresholds for eviction are recalculated at computed intervals, but no sooner than every 100 items.

 For each vbucket we start with an initially empty frequency count histogram, and as we visit items their frequency count gets added to the histogram.

-The histogram attempts to approximate the distribution of frequency counter values for eligible stored values; if an item is _ineligibie_ for eviction, for example if it is *dirty* (not yet persisted to disk) or already non-resident, it is not included in the histogram.
+The MFU histogram attempts to approximate the distribution of frequency counter values for eligible stored values; if an item is _ineligibie_ for eviction, for example if it is *dirty* (not yet persisted to disk) or already non-resident, it is not included in the histogram.

-The paging visitor is provided a **percent** of items to evict from a given vbucket.
-The **percent** is used to select a given frequency count threshold from the frequency count histogram.
-When each item is visited in the PagingVisitor it own frequency count is compared against the frequency count threshold.
-If it less than or equal to the threshold then the item is considered eligible for eviction.

-The calculated percentage differs based on whether the vbucket is active or replica.

-### Active verses Replica Eviction

-Eviction prioritises keeping active data resident.

-The `ItemPager` attempts to reduce memory usage to the low watermark.
-The approximate amount of memory which could be recovered from a vbucket if every value were to be evicted can be determined ahead of time.
-If it is estimated that the low watermark could be reached by evicting only replica data, no active data will be evicted in the current `ItemPager` pass.

-This attempts to maximise the amount of resident active data, minimising how often client operations need to read data from disk.

-### Decaying Task

-Couchbase is expected to run for months, even years, without being restarted therefore it is possible that after an extended perod of time the frequency counts would become saturated for a large number of items.
-To avoid this a decayer task runs when the frequency counter of an item becomes saturated.

-Frequency counters are decayed in 2 ways:

-* If we iterate over an item during the ItemPager run and we do not evict, we reduce its frequency count by 1.
-This ensures that if there is no changes to the hash table the item will evently be evicted.
-* If the frequency count of an item in the bucket get saturated we run the decayerTask.
-This task iterates over all items and reduces the frequency counts by 50%.
+The age histogram is computed in the same way as the MFU histogram and holds the age (time since last mutation) of seen values.

+Finally, when deciding whether to evict an item, thresholds for both age and frequency count are derived using the configured %iles.
+Items are evicted only if the age and MFU are both below the threholds (with the age threshold ignored for items with MFU == 0).

-## Aging
+#### Aging

-The aging component is used to ensure that items that are recently added to the hash table are not immediately evicted.
+The aging component was introduced in MB-29013 and is used by the learning_age_and_mfu strategy to ensure that items that are recently changed and resident are not immediately evicted (the age is based on the CAS value of the item, which corresponds to the last mutation of the item).

 Age is measured by taking the item's current cas from the maxCas (which is the maximum cas value of the associated vbucket).
 The time in nanoseconds is stored